adamlutzz/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-- one to one
+- **one to one**

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

--
+- **When working with large amounts of data collected in various ways and are looking for scalability, it is appropriate to use a document store**
+- **When speed and accuracy are most important you should and you are less concerned with scalability you should consider an SQL db**

 - What is "NewSQL", and what is it trying to achieve?

-- A relational database that tries to incorporate both advantages of SQL and NoSQL
+- **A relational database that tries to incorporate both advantages of SQL and NoSQL**

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as